Clotilde of France

-Marie Clotilde of France (Marie Adélaïde Clotilde Xavière; 23 September 1759 - 7 March 1802), known as Clotilde in Italy, was Queen of Sardinia by marriage to Charles Emmanuel IV of Sardinia.
+Marie Clotilde of France (Marie Adélaïde Clotilde Xavière; 23 September 1759 – 7 March 1802), known as Clotilde in Italy, was Queen of Sardinia by marriage to Charles Emmanuel IV of Sardinia.
 She was a younger sister of Louis XVI of France.
 She was politically active and acted as the de facto first minister of her spouse during his reign.
-She is venerated in the Catholic Church, having been declared Venerable by Pope Pius VII.
+She has been declared venerable by Pope Pius VII.